-The Class 12 Accountancy Handwritten Notes (2026-27 syllabus) are notebook-style scanned-look revision notes for every chapter of the rationalised NCERT Part 1 and Part 2 textbooks, rendered as ruled-paper PDFs with hand-drawn journal-entry templates, ledger formats, Balance Sheet layouts, and ratio formula boxes.
-The handwritten format is the closest digital equivalent to the class notes a strong Accountancy topper writes during the year.
+The Class 12 Accountancy Handwritten Notes (2026-27 syllabus) are a topper's handwritten revision notes for every chapter of the NCERT Part 1 and Part 2 textbooks.
+They come as PDFs with hand-drawn journal entries, ledger formats, Balance Sheet layouts, and ratio formula boxes.

 • Chapters covered: 10 chapters in total - 4 Part 1 chapters plus 6 Part 2 chapters